Mozer/wav2lip_extension/README.md

 ## Performance

+Two steps here = face detection + lips movement. face detection results are always the same for the same input video, so we can cache them.
-Face detection runs rather slow on CPU (55s) rather then GPU (8s), but when all vids have cached face detection - you can use CPU only almost as fast as a GPU!
+Face detection runs rather slow on CPU (10s video = 60s of face detection) rather then GPU (7s), but when all vids have cached face detection - you can use CPU only almost as fast as a GPU!
 (1 second for a short answer).
 Cache is made automatically when input video is used for the first time.
 Cached times are ~2x faster.
-Inference time for 300x400 10s 25fps input video, no other stuff in vram.
 CPU here is Ryzen 7 7730U, GPU is nvidia rtx 3600 12 GB.

 ```
+	Inference time for 300x400 10s 25fps input video, no other stuff in vram.
 device	audio,s	gen,s	face_det	VRAM,Gb
 CPU	1	55	not cached
 CPU	1	1	cached